-Marianne was recently interviewed for a article by Aly Walansky for an article in Golacast A Dad's letter to his Childless Self.
+Marianne was recently interviewed for an article by Aly Walansky for an article in Golacast A Dad's letter to his Childless Self.

 Being a supportive partner during the tough postpartum period is extremely essential.
-In this article a dad of 3 kids addresses this issue of being supportive to his wife in the form of a letter that he wrote to a younger version of himself.
+In this article, a dad of 3 kids addresses this issue of being supportive to his wife in the form of a letter that he wrote to a younger version of himself.
 Marianne was reached out and asked about how she thinks partners can help support new moms.
-Here’s the excerpts:
+Here are the excerpts:

 “Pregnancy is hard, as is being a new mother, and sometimes it feels to many young mothers like no one is really checking in with them and making sure they don’t feel they have to handle everything on their own.